Q ratio or Tobin's Q ratio: Market value of a firm's assets divided by replacement value of the firm's assets.

 Quick assets: Current assets minus inventories.

-Quotation: The bid and offered prices a dealer is willing to buy or sell at.
+Quotation: The bid and offer prices a dealer is willing to buy or sell at.